 Fun and food at the beach

-• Turn your beach day into a beach party with a community-hosted electronic music festival each Sunday (or holiday Monday) evening.
+• Turn your beach day into a beach party with a community-hosted electronic music festival on select summer evenings

-• Bring a picnic or grab some fries from the food truck parked near the entrance to the beach.
-There are also some grilling stations available, bring your own coals for the BBQ.
+• Bring a picnic or grab some fries from the food truck parked near the entrance to the beach

 Getting there

-• Leave your car at home and take the 72B Pape bus to Cherry Beach from Pape Station or take the 202 Cherry Beach bus from Union Station.
+• A better option is to take the 72B Pape bus to Cherry Beach from Pape Station or take the 202 Cherry Beach bus from Union Station

 Gibraltar Point Beach